aimhigherweb/iec_website/content/what-we-do/dry-eye-disease.md

 protecting dry eyes from the harsh effects of wind.
 Clear glasses can be helpful for the same reason to protect from air conditioning even when no prescription is required.

+### Step 2

+#### Eyelid Hygiene

+**The eyelids are a difficult part of the body to adequately clean since soaps cause stinging if they get into the eyes.** But good eyelid hygiene is an important element of managing dry eye disease. <sup>1</sup> Antibacterial lid foams or washes cleanse the eyelids and lashes while conditioning the skin around the eyes without any stinging or irritation.

+#### Blephasteam

+The blephasteam is an electronic eyelid warming device that guarantees **optimal heating temperature of the eyelids for the correct length of time.** Combined with in-office manual expression with your optometrist, it can be a useful addition or replacement to at-home lid warming and massage. <sup>2</sup>

+#### Blephex

+For more severely irritated eyelids, an in-office exfoliation with the Blephex device, an electric brush, comprehensively cleans the eyelid skin of persistent built up debris and dry hardened skin. <sup>3</sup>

+#### IPL

+**Innovative Eye Care is the first practice in South Australia to offer Intense Pulsed Light (IPL) treatments for dry eye disease.** IPL technology generates an intense pulsed light directed at the lower eyelid, providing a deep warming effect to the oil glands and reducing inflammation. <sup>4</sup> Four treatments are required to best manage MGD over a 10 week period.

+#### Punctal Plugs

 #### Treatments for dry eye

 <div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/dry-eyes?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></div>